 5) Talk To Your Doctor

-If you’re still pregnant, talk to your doctor now about the 4th trimester: what resources they provide, when your visit will be, if you’ll need to adjust any medications during that period, and what you can expect in the weeks following your baby’s birth.
+If you’re still pregnant, talk to your doctor now about the 4th trimester: what resources they provide, when your postpartum visit will be, if you’ll need to adjust any medications during that period, and what you can expect in the weeks following your baby’s birth.

-If you are already in the thick of your 4th trimester, it’s important to talk to your doctor about how you’re doing, especially if you can’t seem to kick the baby blues.
+In addition, if you are already in the thick of your 4th trimester, it’s important to talk to your doctor about how you’re doing, especially if you can’t seem to kick the baby blues.

 Most women have a postpartum doctor visit around six weeks after birth.
 However, don’t hesitate to give your doctor a call if you have concerns before this visit.

 Postpartum depression (PPD) is more than a few bad days.
 It’s a serious mood disorder that affects one in seven women following birth and can lead to long-term issues down the road if not dealt with.